suwakei/deno-stringsBuilder/README.md

 # deno-stringsBuilder

 ## Overview
-This repository is a library that supports string manipulation in Deno.
-It provides the StringBuilder class for efficiently constructing strings.
+This repository is a library that supports<br> string manipulation in Deno.
+It provides the StringBuilder classfor efficiently constructing strings.

 ## Installation